 No Impact.
-Project construction would be restricted to the existing campuses, with the exception of temporary fencing at Kemble Park, and no housing would be displaced replaced.
+Project construction would be restricted to the existing campus, with the exception of offsite improvements and the surrounding streets and sidewalk.
+No housing would be displaced or replaced.
 No impact would occur.

 3.15 PUBLIC SERVICES

 Would the project result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for any of the public services: